Activities / Other

 Around Baywood Park

-The Los Osos Oaks State Reserve, sometimes called the Elven Forest by locals, has dwarf oak trees growing on an ancient sand dune.
+The Los Osos Oaks State Reserve, sometimes called the Elfen Forest by locals, has dwarf oak trees growing on an ancient sand dune.
 Though they are common oaks, they rarely grow more than six to eight feet tall.
+See the video.

 In nearby Morro Bay you can rent a canoe or kayak and paddle over to the sand spit for an enchanting afternoon.
 Just be sure to check out the tides and plan accordingly!

 Ocean fishing boats leave regularly from the harbor and are especially popular during the albacore run in late summer and early fall.

 Walk or drive around the harbor and embarcadero to Morro Rock to watch the waves at high tide.
 The embarcadero has tourists and trinkets and lots of restaurants.